 Composite timber is rapidly becoming the fencing material of choice for people who like the look of timber but don’t want the maintenance that goes with it.

-Composite fencing materials have a number of other advantages too.
-Low water absorption avoids rotting.
-There are no knotholes or splinters.
-Sap runs and tannin leaching are a thing of the past.
-While resistance to termites and white ants is another major benefit of this most practical of fencing materials.
+EnviroSlat has low water absorption so it won’t rot.
+There are no knot holes or splinters and sap runs and tannin leaching are a thing of the past.
+Resistance to termites and white ants is another benefit of this most practical of fencing materials.

-Satin black powder coated aluminium fence posts and a “U” channel provide the ideal framework for a horizontal fence.
+Satin black powder coated aluminium fence posts and a “U” channel complete the EnviroSlat range and provide the ideal framework for a horizontal EnviroSlat fence.
 50mm x 50mm or 65mm x 65mm posts each have a 2.5mm wall thickness for extra strength and come complete with a stabilising bar and knock on black cap.
 The 30mm x 16mm satin black powder coated “U” channel screws to the fence posts so the boards can be fixed inside the channel and screwed from the back.

 EnviroSlat provides the perfect option for contemporary fencing, private courtyards and cosy outdoor living areas, without the initial preparation or ongoing maintenance involved with traditional timber fencing.